dcinzona/ACMN_Error_Logger/README.md

 </a>

 ### Enabling for users
-For logging to be enabled, the users must be added to the permission set `ACMN_Error_Logger`.
+For logging to be enabled, the users must be added to the permission set `ACMN Logging Enabled`.
 This permission set gives the user the ability to create the specific platform event records used by the default implementation.

 If the permission set is not assigned to a user, `System.debug` will still log the message.
 No need to have separate debug and logging statements.